kihong017/Spectrum_Point_Calculation/client/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Running the tests
+* Test can be done by running the app using `npm start`
+* The back-end should be up and running before starting the test

 ### Get Reward Points Report
 1. Put the user id on the user id textbox, and click search.